 I know it’s hard but save a little room for dessert, even if you are just sharing one and taking a few bites.
 The Buttermilk Pie made with Peaches, Rye Crumble, Basil is a great option.

-The basement of Decca has an additional bar and setting area, if you are looking for a cozy setting to get drinks.
+The basement of Decca has an additional bar and seating area if you are looking for a cozy setting to get drinks.

 1201 Story Ave, Louisville